 Why Trust Us?

 Our credibility also stems from the fact that we don’t sell bats as a producer or a vendor.
 We have no business in selling you bats of any particular price point or brand.
-Our livelihood does not depend on you preferring a particular brand of bat that we review.
 We are a group of dads and players who love the game and love to share the data and insight we collect with other parents and players looking to cut through industry hype and vendor bias.

 The Fallacy of Best: Our Disclaimer